Stuart Subotnick

 Stuart Subotnick (born February 10, 1942) is an American businessman and media magnate.
 He is chief executive officer and president of Metromedia Company, Inc.

-In 1999, he was the 398th-wealthiest person in the U.S, with a net worth of 650 million dollars, and in 2002, he was one of America's 500 wealthiest people.
-He was the longtime right-hand-man and chief financial officer of billionaire John Kluge, who at one time was the richest man in America.
+In 1999, he was the 398th-wealthiest person in the U.S, with a net worth of $650 million, and in 2002, was one of America's 500 wealthiest people.
+He was the longtime right-hand-man and chief financial officer of billionaire John Kluge, at one time the richest man in the US.

 Biography

 Subotnick was born into a Jewish family, and grew up in a housing project in Williamsburg, Brooklyn.
 He has a brother and a sister.
 He earned a Bachelor of Business Administration degree in accounting from Baruch College in 1962, a JD degree from Brooklyn Law School in 1968, and an LLM degree from New York University Law School in 1974.

 He is CEO and president of Metromedia Company, Inc., a privately held diversified Delaware general partnership owned by billionaire John Kluge.
 Subotnick was general partner and Executive Vice President of Metromedia starting in 1986.
 He has been President and Chief Executive Officer of the company since 2010.

 He became a director of Carnival Corporation in 1987, and a director of Carnival plc in 2003.

-He serves as Presiding Director at Carnival plc.
+He is as Presiding Director at Carnival plc.

 He has been Senior Independent Director at Carnival PLC since April 2003.
-He serves as a Director of Carnival Cruise Lines Inc.
+He is a Director of Carnival Cruise Lines Inc.

-He served as Vice Chairman of the Board of Orion Pictures Corporation from 1992 to July 1997.
+He was Vice Chairman of Orion Pictures from 1992 to July 1997.
 He co-founded Big City Radio Inc. in 1994.
 He has been Chairman of the company since that year.

 He was a member of the board of directors of AboveNet, Inc. from July 1997 to July 2012.
-He serves as a Trustee of Central Park Conservancy.
+He is a Trustee of Central Park Conservancy.

 From 1995 to 2001, he co-owned the New York/New Jersey MetroStars of Major League Soccer.
-In 2002, he owned a 330-acre thoroughbred racing farm – Anstu Stables, Inc. He serves on the board of trustees for the Park East Synagogue in Manhattan.
+In 2002, he owned a 330-acre thoroughbred racing farm – Anstu Stables, Inc. He is on the board of trustees for the Park East Synagogue in Manhattan.
 In 2022, Subotnick was inducted into the Wireless Hall of Fame for his position in the cellular community.